In Joctober, Pederson does it all for Dodgers - WHIZ News

 The left-handed slugger also homered in the Dodgers’ losing efforts in the 2017 and 2018 World Series.

-Pederson doesn’t have a set spot in the Dodgers’ loaded lineup.
-But Pederson fits in just about everywhere.
-He started in left in Games 1, 3 and 5 of the World Series.
-He pinch hit and stayed in to play second base in Game 2 and pinch hit and then played center field in Game 4.
+Pederson doesn’t have a set spot in the Dodgers’ loaded lineup because he struggles against left-handed pitching, but he’s dangerous against right-handers and is making the most of his role.
+He started in left field in Games 1, 3 and 5 against the Rays.
+He pinch hit and stayed in to play the outfield in Game 2, and delivered a clutch pinch hit in Game 4 that drove in two runs to put Los Angeles ahead 6-5 in the seventh inning.

 “If you look at Joc’s postseason track record, he always performs,” manager Dave Roberts said.
 “He’s just laser-focused.”

-Pederson made a nifty running grab on a fly by Joey Wendle and smacked into the wall for the second out of the seventh.
+Pederson made a nifty running grab on a long fly by Joey Wendle and smacked into the wall for the second out of the seventh Sunday night.

-“I saw it coming off the bat pretty well, got a good read on it and ran it down,” he said.
+“I saw it coming off the bat pretty well, got a good read on it and ran it down,” Pederson said.
 “It felt pretty simple.”

 Pederson struggled during the regular season, batting .190 with seven homers and 16 RBIs.
 He went on the paternity list in early September, returned for a stretch and then went on the family medical emergency list shortly thereafter.